Struck idiophone: Percussion idiophones (111.2)

 111.242.2 Sets of bells or chimes.

 111.242.11 Sets of resting bells whose opening faces upward.

 111.242.12 Sets of hanging bells suspended from the apex.

 111.242.121 Sets of hanging bells without internal strikers.

 111.242.122 Sets of hanging bells with internal strikers.

 Indirectly struck (112)

-Indirectly stuck idiophones produce sound resulting from an indirect action of the performer as opposed to the directly struck idiophones.
+Indirectly struck idiophones produce sound resulting from an indirect action of the performer as opposed to the directly struck idiophones.
 The player himself does not go through the movement of striking; percussion results indirectly through some other movement by the player.
 This category is divided in two main sub-categories: shaken idiophones and scraped idiophones.